LeaderPortfolio

 The Full Dossier

-Yusuf Hamied was born in Vilnius, Lithuania (then Poland), on July 25, 1936.
-He was raised in Mumbai, India.
-His father, Khwaja Abdul Hamied, founded Cipla, and his mother, Luba Derczanska, was a Russophone Lithuanian Jew.
-Hamied attended the Cathedral and John Connon School in Mumbai before pursuing higher education.
-He moved to England in 1954 and earned a Bachelor of Arts in Chemistry in 1957, followed by a PhD from Christ's College, Cambridge in 1960.
+Yusuf Hamied was born on July 25, 1936, in Vilnius, Lithuania (then Poland).
+He was raised in Bombay (now Mumbai).
+His father, Khwaja Abdul Hamied, was an Indian Muslim, and his mother, Luba Derczanska, was a Russophone Lithuanian Jewish.
+He attended the Cathedral and John Connon School and St. Xavier's College in Mumbai before pursuing higher education in England.

 Key Business Strategies